I started Ozcode nine years ago for one simple reason: I hate debugging.

 Spend Your Time Producing, not Reproducing

-When an error occurs, OzCode captures the time travel and execution of the particular flow of events that led to the exception – using contextual logging to provide you with the full picture (horror mystery film, in the case of our metaphor).
+When an error occurs, Ozcode captures the time travel and execution of the particular flow of events that led to the exception – using contextual logging to provide you with the full picture (murder mystery film, in the case of our metaphor).
 The results of this trace are delivered through a browser-based, IDE-like debugging experience.
 Instead of slaving through never-ending log files, developers can finally debug the actual failure, without having to reproduce it!

-Not to mention, considering today’s geographically-distributed teams, OzCode’s debugging agent can function across locations, allowing remote teams to work together more efficiently.
-We create a web-based collaborative debugging experience, initiated by sending a link to begin debugging sessions, so that teams can solve issues faster than ever before.
+Not to mention, considering today’s geographically-distributed teams, Ozcode’s debugging agent can function across locations, allowing remote teams to work together more efficiently.
+We create a web-based collaborative debugging experience, initiated by sending a link to begin debugging sessions so that teams can solve issues faster than ever before.

-The OzCode Production debugger has something for everyone in the company who is involved with solving bugs in production – from SREs to QA teams, and of course ideal for developers using .NET Framework or .NET Core (on Windows or Linux) as well as those building ASP.NET web apps, Windows Services, and traditional desktop applications.
+The Ozcode Production Debugger has something for everyone in the company who is involved with solving bugs in production.
+From SREs to QA teams, and of course, ideal for developers using .NET Framework or .NET Core (on Windows or Linux) as well as those building ASP.NET web apps, Windows Services, and traditional desktop applications.

-OzCode can help remove the pains from your debugging process, by providing you with context: the full story of your bug.
+Ozcode can help remove the pains from your debugging process, by providing you with context: the full story of your bug.